-There is a fully equipped kitchen and a mosaic bathroom is housed in a separate building under a covered walkway, in the Talamanca tradition.
+There is a fully equipped kitchen and the mosaic bathroom is housed in a separate building under a covered walkway, in the Talamanca tradition.
 Every corner of La Casita contains treasures such as wooden parrots, naive art and fanciful but practical lampshades.

 Perfect for writers, painters, families, or a romantic getaway, La Casita is an idyllic spot to appreciate nature, enjoy the surroundings, and relax.